Solway Aviation Museum

 RS Home

-The Solway Aviation Museum is situated at Carlisle Airport, about 7 miles northeast of Carlisle.
-The museum is normally open Friday to Sunday and Holidays.
+The Solway Aviation Museum is at Carlisle Airport, 7 miles northeast of Carlisle.
+The museum is normally open Friday to Sunday and Holidays with a small entrance fee.

 The image below is of the Museum buildings, a Canberra aircraft on the right, and a Percival Sea Prince on the left.
 You can enter both these aircraft and use the controls.